What do the tonsils do? What happens if they are removed?

 With the exception of small specks of blood from the nose or in the saliva, bright red blood should not be seen.
 If such bleeding occurs, contact me immediately or go to your closest emergency room.

 Nearly all children undergoing a tonsillectomy/adenoidectomy will have mild to severe pain in the throat after surgery.
 Some may complain of an earache (so called referred pain) and a few may have pain in the jaw and neck .

 - A prescription for some oral steroids will be provided on discharge.

 Take 1 dose every 48 hours for 3 doses starting three days after your surgery.

 - Celecoxib is an effective anti-inflammatory, this can be used in preference to ibuprofen (neurofen)

 - Patients older than 6 years of age may also get some stronger prescription pain relief.

-- Panadol, ibuprofen, will be recommended for you on discharge.
+- Panadol, will be recommended for you on discharge.
+The pain medication will be in a liquid form but sometimes a rectal suppository will be necessary.
 Pain medication should be given as prescribed.

 - On discharge you will get a follow up phonecall from the practice nurse 4-6 weeks after surgery